Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Finite Propagation Speed of Solutions of the Schr o dindger Wave Equation. Essential Self-Adjointness of the Schr o dinger Operator.

 A solution $u$ in~\eqref{eqn:hyperbolic-equation-main} is equivalent to a solution of the equation in the weak form

-and we are going to use this equation while establishing existence and uniqueness of its solutions.
+and we use this equation while establishing the existence and uniqueness of its solutions.

-As it was noted in the Berezansky theorem - see Theorem 6.2 in~\cite{berezansky1978self}- if a solution is unique for $t \in [0, T)$ for some $T > 0$, and if $H_{0}$ is semibounded from below, then it is essentially self-adjoint, and we are going to use this method of hyperbolic equations to prove the essential self-adjointness of $H_{0}$.
+As noted in the Berezansky theorem - see Theorem 6.2 in~\cite{berezansky1978self}- if a solution is unique for $t \in [0, T)$ for some $T > 0$, and if $H_{0}$ is semibounded from below, then it is essentially self-adjoint, and we use this method of hyperbolic equations to prove the essential self-adjointness of $H_{0}$.

-Very notable results related to this method of hyperbolic equations are by P.~R.~Chernoff~\cite{CHERNOFF1973401} and the remark to it by T.~Kato~\cite{KATO1973415}, and by B.~M.~Levitan~\cite{Lev61}.
+Very notable results related to this method of hyperbolic equations are those of P.~R.~Chernoff~\cite{CHERNOFF1973401} and T.~Kato~\cite{KATO1973415}, and B.~M.~Levitan~\cite{Lev61}.
 Chernoff, in particular, considers the Schr{\"o}dinger operator semibounded from below with smooth potential, and he proves the finite propagation speed of the solutions of the wave equation with the initial conditions in $C_{0}^{\infty}(M)$ and the essential self-adjointness of this operator and its powers.
-Kato extended the results of Chernoff to not semibounded from below Schr{\"o}dinger operators in $\RRn$, and Levitan provided another proof of the Sears theorem.
+Kato extended the results of Chernoff to not semibounded from below the Schr{\"o}dinger operators in $\RRn$, and Levitan provided another proof of the Sears theorem.

-A.~Chumak~\cite{Chumak1973} constructed explicitly the domain of dependence of solutions of~\eqref{eqn:hyperbolic-equation-main} for the Beltrami-Laplace operator, and GFPS property was a simple corollary of this construction.
-The author used uniqueness of solutions of~\eqref{eqn:hyperbolic-equation-main} to show the essential self-adjointness of the Beltrami-Laplace operator.
+A.~Chumak~\cite{Chumak1973} explicitly constructed the domain of the dependence of solutions of~\eqref{eqn:hyperbolic-equation-main} for the Beltrami\text{--}Laplace operator, and the GFPS property was a simple corollary of this construction.
+The author used the uniqueness of solutions of~\eqref{eqn:hyperbolic-equation-main} to show the essential self-adjointness of the Beltrami\text{--}Laplace operator.

-Yu.~B.~Orochko~\cite{Oro82}, see also in survey~\cite{Oro88}, studied GFPS for more general second-order elliptic operators in $\RRn$ with singular potentials and not bounded at infinity.
-Using the method of hyperbolic equations, he obtained sufficient conditions of the essential self-adjointness of the Schr{\"o}dinger operator comparable with those defined by P.~Hartman in~\cite{hartman1951} and by R.~Ismagilov in~\cite{Ism62} for $\mathbb{R}$, and by M.~Gimadislamov~\cite{Gim68} who extended Ismagilov results to $\RRn, n \geq 1.$ Note that both Ismagilov and Gimadislamov considered elliptic operators of any even order.
+Yu.~B.~Orochko~\cite{Oro82}, also referred in survey~\cite{Oro88}, studied the GFPS for more general second-order elliptic operators in $\RRn$ with singular potentials and not bounded at infinity.
+Using the method of hyperbolic equations, he obtained sufficient conditions of the essential self-adjointness of the Schr{\"o}dinger operator comparable with those defined by P.~Hartman in~\cite{hartman1951} and by R.~Ismagilov in~\cite{Ism62} for $\mathbb{R}$, and by M.~Gimadislamov~\cite{Gim68} who extended Ismagilov's results to $\RRn, n \geq 1.$ Note that both Ismagilov and Gimadislamov considerelliptic operators of any even order.